resbaz/lessons/nltk/README.md

 * Getting up and running
 * What exactly are *Python*, *IPython* and *NLTK*?
 * Introductions to *IPython Notebook*
-* Overview of basic Python concepts: *significant whitespace*, *input/output types*, *commands and arguments*, *functions*, *importing libraries*
+* Overview of basic Python concepts: *significant whitespace*, *input/output types*, *commands and arguments*, etc.
 * Introduction to NLTK
 * Quickstart: *US Inaugural Addresses Corpus*
-* **Activity**: plot key terms in the inaugural addresses longitudinally
+*  Plot key terms in the inaugural addresses longitudinally
 * Discussion: *Why might we want to use NLTK?
 What are its limitations?*

+# Session 2: Functions, lists and variables

+In this session, we devote more time to the fundamentals of Python, learning how to create and manipulate different kinds of data.
+So that you can use NLTK with confidence, we devote much of the session to:

+* Working with variables
+* Writing functions
+* Creating frequency distributions

-# Session 2: NLTK basics
+# Session 3: Common NLTK tasks

-In this session, we provide an overview of research areas using NLTK, such as *Corpus linguistics*, *Natural language processing*, *Distance reading*.
-We then engage with common uses of NLTK within these areas, such as regular expression searching, sentence segmentation, tokenisation and word stemming.
-Often, NLTK has inbuilt methods for performing these tasks.
-As a learning exercise, however, we will sometimes build basic tools from scratch.
+We've now got a basic understanding of Python.
+There's still a lot more to learn, though!
+This final session on the first day of ResBaz involves using the skills we've already learned to perform common kinds of analysis on real data.
+Key tasks covered are:

 * Overview of common tasks, and why we need them
 * Using our own data (from web and from disk)
 * Searching with [Regular Expressions](http://www.regular-expressions.info/) and then by NLTK stemmer
 * Sentence splitting: trivial or not?
 * Tokenisation: defining a word and operationalising this definition
-* Word and keyword lists
-* Stemming: finding a word's *stem form*

-# Session 3: Common NLTK tasks

-We've now got a basic understanding of NLTK and Python.
-There's still a lot more to learn, though!
-This final session on the first day of ResBaz involves using the skills we've already learned to perform common kinds of analysis on real data.
-Key tasks covered are:

 * Keywording
 * Clustering
 * Collocation